mve/inside-airbnb/api/README.md

 * Use docker-compose to start the database.
 * `` docker-compose up -d ``
 * Run `` dotnet watch --project api/api.csproj`` to start the API.
+* Connect with a Redis instance.
+If you are running it locally check out the ``Starting Redis cache`` section.

 ## Connecting to the database
 Connection details: